lorensen/VTKExamples/src/VTKBook/Chapter7.md

 where $f(x,y,z)$ represents the scalar value at $(x,y,z)$ location in the dataset according to the interpolation function, and $g_x, g_y$ and $g_z$ are the partial derivatives of this function along the x, y, and z axes respectively.
 The magnitude of the gradient at $(x,y,z)$ is the length of the resulting vector $(g_x, g_y, g_z)$.
 This vector can also be normalized to produce a unit normal vector.
 The  $\Delta x, \Delta y, $ and $\Delta z$ are critical as shown in **Figure7-19** .
 If these values are too small, then  the gradient vector field derived from **Equation7-3** may contain high frequencies, yet if these values are too large we will lose small features in the dataset.

 It is often the case that transfer functions based on scalar value and even gradient magnitude are not capable of fully classifying a volume.
 Ultrasound data is an example of particularly difficult data that does not perform well with simple segmentation techniques.
 While no one technique exists that is universally applicable, there exists a wide variety of techniques that produce classification information at each sample.
-For instance, \[Kikinis96\] provides techniques for classifying the human brain.
+For instance, <em style="color:blue;background-color: white">\[Kikinis96\]</em> provides techniques for classifying the human brain.
 In order to properly handle this information a volume renderer must access the original volume and a classification volume.
 The classification volume usually contains material percentages for each sample, with a set of color and opacity transfer functions for each material used to define appearance.

 <figure id="Figure7-19">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure7-19.png?raw=true width="640" alt="Figure7-19">